cksystemsteaching/selfie/assignments/introductory-assignments.md

 4. word = 24
 5. word = ...

 Let us reflect on that for a moment.
 So, on a mipster machine, the 64 bits of a word can be used to encode characters, integers, and even memory addresses!
 That's right, and this is not all.
-Even machine instructions are represented by words which is will discuss later.
+Even machine instructions are represented by words which we will discuss later.

 #### Examples

-The string literal `"Hello World!    "` is stored in two 64-bit words located contiguously in memory accommodating the substrings `"Hello Wo"` and `"rld!    "` as well as the value 0 in the third word to terminate the string.
+The string literal `"Hello World!    "` is stored in two 64-bit words located contiguously in memory accommodating the substrings `"Hello Wo"` and `"rld!    "` as well as the value 0 (null) in the third word to terminate the string.
 The ASCII code of the letter `H` is stored in the eight LSBs of the first word, the ASCII code of the following letter `e` in the eight bits directly to the left of the eight LSBs, and so on.

 #### Exercises